Shrine: Confucianism

 A number of Confucian temples and shrines exist across the sinophone world, it is a temple for the veneration of Confucius, great sages, eminent philosophers of Confucianism and also the Disciples of Confucius.
 These temples are known as "Temples of Confucius" (孔廟) or "Temples of Literature" (文廟).
-Unlike Taoist temples, Confucian temples usually do not installed the images of Confucius but the tablets.
+Unlike Taoist temples, Confucian temples usually do not install images of Confucius, but of the tablets.
 It is argued that the temple was to honour Confucius's teachings, not Confucius himself.
-The temples consist of gardens and then a large pavilion where incense is burnt.
-The tablet or sometime an image of Confucius is usually placed in the main shrine.
+The temples consist of gardens and a large pavilion where incense is burnt.
+The tablet or sometimes an image of Confucius is usually placed in the main shrine.

 Confucian shrines exist outside of China too, mainly in Japan, Korea and Vietnam.
-There are also quite a number of Confucian shrines in Taiwan like Tainan Confucian Temple and Taipei Confucius Temple, they are well-maintained by the government.
-However, many Taoist temples dedicated a shrine for the worship of Confucius or Wen Chang Di Jun (God of Literature).
+There are quite a number of Confucian shrines in Taiwan like Tainan Confucian Temple and Taipei Confucius Temple, and they are well-maintained by the government.
+However, many Taoist temples also dedicate a shrine for the worship of Confucius or Wen Chang Di Jun (God of Literature).